naakka/naakka.github.com/_posts/2012-11-26-sharepoint-2013-apps-first-impressions.md

 layout: post
 type: text
 title: First Impressions of Developing Apps for Sharepoint 2013
+image: /img/sharepoint2013-xtune.png
+caption: xTune (hosted on our server on LAMP stack) running inside Sharepoint.
 description: Apps are the biggest thing in Sharepoint 2013.
-It's possible to create Sharepoint apps in just HTML, CSS and JavaScript or host them on your own server.
+It's possible to create Sharepoint apps in just HTML, CSS and JavaScript and even host them on your own server.
 I have just taken my first steps in developing apps for Sharepoint 2013 and hosting them on a LAMP server.
 These are my first impressions of the development process.
 ---

 ## A New World